NHBC cover starts from exchange of contracts and lasts up to a maximum period of 10 years after the legal completion date.

 It is also worth noting that if the value of your claim under the warranty is below £1,700 they will not carry out the works and they will not provide funds to assist you.
 NHBC have no legal power to award damages or resolve disputes in a legally binding way.
 They exclude liability for loss of enjoyment, reduction in value and financial loss.

-It is hoped that the NHBC will deal with your claim without the need for you to appoint a solicitor.
-However, issues do occasionally arise when it is necessary for the home owner to appoint a lawyer to take action on their behalf.
-This might be because the defect in question falls outside the NHBC scheme or because you disagree with the way in which your claim is being dealt with by the NHBC.
+It is hoped that the NHBC will deal with your claim without the need to consider legal action.
+However, issues do occasionally arise when it is necessary for the home owner to consider doing so.